 The only redemption option for educational credits is redeeming 62,500 TD Rewards for a $250 education credit (0.4 cents per point).
 Once redeemed, you will receive a confirmation code that can be used to apply the credit through HigherEdPoints.com towards the tuition or loan at the institution or loan program of your choice.

 Surprisingly, this is actually not a bad redemption option for your TD Rewards points.
-With a 0.4 cents per point redemption rate, redeeming for an education credit is on par with redeeming for “Book any way” travel.
-If you are looking to choose between those two options, simply pick the one that makes the most sense for your personal situation.
+With a 0.4 cents per point redemption rate, redeeming for an education credit is on par with redeeming for “Book Any Way” travel.

 Frequently Asked Questions

-One TD Reward point is worth 0.5 cents.
+One TD Reward point is worth a maximum of 0.5 cents.
 This value can easily be extracted by redeeming your points for a booking through the Expedia for TD platform.

 TD Rewards points can be redeemed in six different ways: travel bookings through Expedia for TD, book any way travel, Amazon.ca credit, gift cards & merchandise, a statement credit, and education credits.